-for the treatment of adult and pediatric patients with recurrent locally advanced or metastatic Merkel cell carcinoma.
-(1.13)

-Renal Cell Carcinoma (RCC)

-in combination with axitinib, for the first-line treatment of patients with advanced RCC.
+- for the treatment of adult and pediatric patients with recurrent locally advanced or metastatic Merkel cell carcinoma.1 (1.13) Renal Cell Carcinoma (RCC) - in combination with axitinib, for the first-line treatment of adult patients with advanced RCC.
+(1.14) - in combination with lenvatinib, for the first-line treatment of adult patients with advanced RCC.
+(1.14) - for the adjuvant treatment of patients with RCC at intermediate-high or high risk of recurrence following nephrectomy, or following nephrectomy and resection of metastatic lesions.
 (1.14)